semasuka/blog/about.md

 # About this blog

 This blog is powered by [Jekyll](https://jekyllrb.com "Jekyll") using [this](https://github.com/mmistakes/jekyll-theme-basically-basic) skin.
-I have tweak it with my own styling.
+I have tweaked it with my own styling.
 If you wish to use this blog as a template to create your own blog, fork it on my github profile [here](https://github.com/semasuka/blog).

 All of the content on this site is made available at no charge, for the benefit of the community.
 Please don’t reproduce the entire content (or very substantial portions) of any article without asking first.

 # Contact Me

-Do you want to share a comment, a constructive critic or anything related to machine learning?
-Please don't hesitate, get in touch through e-mail or social media. links are found on the side navigation.
+Do you want to share a comment, a constructive critic or anything related to machine learning or this blog?
+Don't hesitate, get in touch through e-mail or social media. links are found on the side navigation.